PillowFishSticks/Kassie-MS4/README.md

 ## Code
 - [Code Institute](https://codeinstitute.net/) - Code learnt during the Full Stack Web Developer course (specifically the Boutique-Ado project) has been implemented in this project.
+- I used some code and found the examples useful in [Learn Django 3 - Creating a User Bookmark / Favourites Features - Part 10](https://www.youtube.com/watch?v=H4QPHLmsZMU) for the wishlist functionality in the relevant applications.

 - The following websites provided inspiration for my website.
     - [joybird](https://joybird.com/)